 Being careful not to "rock the boat", we return the canoe to Sacha's dock.
 It feels a bit odd that our Amazon adventures are almost over.
 Tomorrow we will return from this mysterious natural world to "civilization."
 Thankfully the critter and birds will live on without us, with plenty of room to roam.

 For more information: Sacha Lodge

 Story and photos by Sandra Kennedy.

-The Best Hotels in Ecuador
+The Best Hotels and Lodges in Ecuador

 Other Luxury Latin America Feature Stories